SalmaKHD/UopeopleProjects/README.md

-# Computer Systems
+# UoPeople Projects
- This repo contains sample circuits of hardware components of a computer in addition to some assembly programs written for the Hack computer.
-Please visit [From Nand to Tetris](https://www.nand2tetris.org/) for more details.
+ This repo is constituted of all the projects I have completed in the course of my studies at UoPeople.